 The Social Justice Youth Development framework encourages youth to examine social and economic forces.
-One MWLA participant demonstrated his knowledge of such forces by describing what he had learned about structural oppression impacting the health of low-income neighborhoods:
+One MWLA participant shared his knowledge of such forces by describing what he had learned about structural oppression affecting the health of low-income neighborhoods:

-We talked about different forms of oppression - sometimes it is intentional, but sometimes it is not intentional.
-We talked about low-income neighborhoods [have] less fresh produce and grocery stores, [but there are] more liquor stores and gas stations, [and] there is more smoke shops.
+C We talked about different forms of oppression - sometimes it is intentional, but sometimes it is not intentional.
+We talked about lowincome neighborhoods having less fresh produce and grocery stores, but more liquor stores and gas stations, and there are more smoke shops.
 But if you go to a nicer part of town, there is more fresh produce and... things that promote better health.
-Because when all you have [are] liquor, gas, and smoke shops, that is where people are going to go to get food if there is not a grocery store for two miles.
+Because when all you have are liquor, gas, and smoke shops, that is where people are going to go to get food if there is not a grocery store for two miles.
 That is a form of oppression itself.
 It is keeping our communities unhealthy.